Learning logic programs by explaining their failures: Experiments

-\subsection{Experiment 2: String Transformations}
+Also for this experiment, the results indicate that the answer to questions \textbf{Q1} and \textbf{Q2} is yes, though with the note that larger hypotheses do appear to impact the effectiveness.

+\subsection{Experiment 4: string transformations}

 We now explore whether failure explanation can improve learning performance on real-world string transformation tasks.
+We hence restrict ourselves to comparing \name{} versus \nameold{}.
 We use a standard dataset \cite{metabias,playgol} formed of 312 tasks, each with 10 input-output pair examples.
-For instance, task 81 has the following two input-output pairs:
+For example, task 81 has the following two input-output pairs: